octobiwancatnobi/squirrel-u/1_SquirrelU/1_QuickStart/2_CreateUpdateContent/index.md

 ## Create New Content

 **STOP!** Before you create new content, ask yourself, "Does this content already exist?"
-One of the main objectives of Cube U is to create a single source of truth for the knowledge contained within.
-Make sure you have done your research in determining if there is already content in Cube U related to the material you would like to add.
+One of the main objectives of  Squirrel U is to create a single source of truth for the knowledge contained within.
+Make sure you have done your research in determining if there is already content in  Squirrel U related to the material you would like to add.
 It may be possible that all you need to do is edit or enhance a document that is already out there.
-Ask your team mates, subject matter experts and/or the DevOps team if you think that your content may already exist somewhere in Cube U.
+Ask your team mates, subject matter experts and/or the DevOps team if you think that your content may already exist somewhere in  Squirrel U.

-1. Remember that the Cube U repository is just a file system like any other.
+1. Remember that the  Squirrel U repository is just a file system like any other.
 To create new content, simply navigate to the location where you would like to create or upload a file or create a directory.

     **To create a new file**